 Earning one of the top spots on our leaderboard, the Fluance RT81 provided good sound quality and user friendly operation throughout our testing.
 Its design has clean lines with a lacquered wood base, creating a nice modern-meets-retro style aesthetic.
-If you're concerned about good sound quality, you would probably be better of spending $50 more on the Audio-Technica AT-LP120BK-USB.
+If you're concerned about good sound quality, you would probably be better of spending a bit more on the Audio-Technica AT-LP120BK-USB.
 However, the Fluance still produces a great sound, so don't be dissuaded if you fall in love with its looks, it certainly backs them up with solid all around performance.

 Fluance RT81 Review

 Pros: Good sound, fully automatic cueing, great vibration resistance

 The Fluance RT81 was one of the top models we tested, and one of the best looking.
 You can certainly upgrade to the likes of the Audio-Technica AT-LP120BK-USB and get better sound quality, but all but the most discerning audiophiles will be pleased with the Flaunce.

 As can be seen in the table above, the Fluance RT81 was one of the best overall turntables that we tested.
 Below we detail all of the tests we conducted to calculate those overall scores, and how well the Fluance performed in each.